Yame Dentou Hon Gyokuro - Kiwami

 First infusion 25ml @ 20°C for 120sec

-Second infusion 35ml @ 65°C for 40sec (pre-heat your cup with hot water first for this infusion)
+Second infusion 35ml @ 65°C for 45sec (pre-heat your cup with hot water first for this infusion)

 Storage:

 Store in a cold environment (6-10°C) and avoid exposure to light, air, heat, moisture and strong smells - these will degrade your tea.
 Store in an airtight container or a zip-lock bag and keep in the fridge.
 Each sachet is individually packed so each serving will be as fresh as the last.
-Consume by the best before date on the wooden box, or freeze if you wish to keep for longer.
-If you will be freezing the tea, place in the fridge for two hours to allow the temperature to warm gently before opening.
+Consume by the best before date on the wooden box or on the sachet, or freeze if you wish to keep for longer.
+If you will be freezing the tea, place in the fridge for two hours before freezing and before you want to enjoy it, to allow a more gentle temperature increase/decrease and avoid condensation.